rg-3/screenshot.js/README.md

-* On the Brave browser, when a screenshot of a video can't be captured because Brave is blocking all possible device recognition attempts or all possible cross-origin device recognition attempts, the extension will tell the user that's why a screenshot can't be captured.
+* On the Brave browser, when a screenshot of a video can't be captured because Brave is blocking all possible device recognition attempts or all possible cross-origin device recognition attempts, the extension will notify the user that's why a screenshot can't be captured.
-  (Firefox has the same fingerprint protections but I haven't tested if it behaves the same as Brave so I'm not sure if this change works on Firefox yet)

 * Add support for taking a screenshot of a playing video loaded through an iframe.

-*  Add support for websites like DailyMail.co.uk who load videos from another origin without setting the `Access-Control-Allow-Origin` header.
+*  Add support for taking a screenshot of a playing video on websites like `dailymail.co.uk`.
-   It must be set or the video won't play when `crossorigin="anonymous"` is set on the video and that can be the case because of `src/js/content-scripts/set-cross-origin.js`.
+   The daily mail website loads video from another origin without setting the `Access-Control-Allow-Origin` header.
+It must be set to `*` or the video won't play because `crossorigin="anonymous"` has been set by `src/js/content-scripts/set-cross-origin.js`, which was introduced for Instagram support.

 * Add support for taking a screenshot of a playing video on sites like Instagram.
-  Instagram delivers video through another host, that means its videos are cross origin and require some extra work.
+  Instagram delivers video through another origin using CORS access controls, which require some extra work to support.
   (This change should see better support for other sites who work in a similar way as well.)